-The next step is keeping track of contributions you make to your company.
+The next step is keeping track of the contributions you make to your company.
+Don’t be afraid to brag.
 Be proud of what you have done so far and use it at the negotiating table.

-If your boss agrees to a raise, but one that does not meet your expectations, you must negotiate a better deal for yourself.
-Come in at a high number you feel you deserve, and use your accomplishments as your strongest negotiating tactic.
-Don’t be afraid to be bold, tout your achievements and contributions to the company, and assert yourself.
-Men have no problem promoting themselves in the workplace, but women tend to be more modest about voicing their successes.
+If your boss agrees to a raise, but the number does not meet your expectations, negotiate a better deal for yourself.
+Come in at a higher number than you ideally want and use your accomplishments as your strongest negotiating tactic.
+Don’t be afraid to be bold, tout your achievements and contributions to the company.
+Men have no problem promoting themselves in the workplace.
+Women tend to be more modest voicing their successes.

 So when exactly is the best time to bring up a conversation like this?
 The best time to ask for a raise is after a major accomplishment or achievement and when business is robust.
 But don’t put asking off waiting for the perfect time because you’ll wait forever.

 Just like at the poker table, the prize goes to the bold.
 Get what’s rightfully yours.
 Don’t be afraid to make some noise and ask or as they say in poker be the bettor and make people pay to play with you.